 - Spinach and Artichoke with artichoke hearts, cooked spinach, and mozzarella cheese

 - BBQ chicken -with grilled chicken, BBQ sauce, onions and mozzarella cheese

 - Veggie pizza loaded with your favorite fresh veggies, thinly sliced red onions, and mozzarella cheese

 - Mexican pizza with refried beans, corn, cilantro, sliced jalapeños, and a Mexican cheese blend

 - Buffalo Chicken Pizza- You can use a white sauce or an alfredo sauce for the base, mozzarella cheese, and then some chicken covered in buffalo sauce.
-Top that baby with some green onions, blue cheese crumbles, and some jalapenos, and you've got yourself a party.
+Top that baby with green onions, blue cheese crumbles, and jalapenos, and you've got yourself a party.